Design Academy Eindhoven (DAE)FAQInformation

 Morning

-• Setting up a scenography for the presentation of the projects
+• Setting up a scenography for the project presentation

 Afternoon